 Few households withdraw money from their IRAs in any given year, and most withdrawals are retirement related.
 A traditional IRA withdrawal taken by an individual prior to age 591⁄2 generally is subject to a 10 percent penalty on the taxable portion of the withdrawal (in addition to the federal, state, and local income tax that may be due).
-Taxpayers older than 591⁄2 but younger than 701⁄2 may take withdrawals without penalty, but generally are not required to do so.
+44 Taxpayers older than 591⁄2 but younger than 701⁄2 may take withdrawals without penalty, but generally are not required to do so.
 Traditional IRA owners aged 701⁄2 or older are required to withdraw an annual amount based on life expectancy or pay a penalty for failing to do so; these withdrawals are called required minimum distributions (RMDs).
 Households with inherited IRAs also generally are required to take distributions.

-Twenty-six percent of households owning traditional IRAs in mid-2017 reported taking withdrawals from these IRAs in tax year 2016, compared with 25 percent in tax year 2015 (Figure 20).
-In 2008, the Worker, Retiree, and Employer Recovery Act suspended RMDs from traditional IRAs and other retirement accounts for tax year 2009.40 Withdrawal activity among traditional IRA-owning households fell to lower levels in tax year 2009, likely due, to some extent, to the suspension of RMDs from traditional IRAs.
-41 Some of the increase in withdrawal activity in tax year 2010 and tax year 2011 resulted from the return of RMDs.
-Among households taking traditional IRA withdrawals in tax year 2016, 81 percent reported that someone in the household was retired from their lifetime occupation (Figure 21).
-Nevertheless, 48 percent of retired households owning traditional IRAs in mid-2017 did not take withdrawals in tax year 2016.
+Twenty-five percent of households owning traditional IRAs in mid-2019 reported taking withdrawals from these IRAs in tax year 2018, about the same share as in tax year 2017 (Figure 20).45 In 2008, the Worker, Retiree, and Employer Recovery Act suspended RMDs from traditional IRAs and other retirement accounts for tax year 2009.
+Hithdrawal activity among traditional IRA-owning households fell to lower levels in tax year 2009, likely due, to some extent, to the suspension of RMDs from traditional IRAs.
+To some of the increase in withdrawal activity in tax year 2010 and tax year 2011 resulted from the return of RMDs.
+Among households taking traditional IRA withdrawals in tax year 2018, 88 percent reported that someone in the household was retired from their lifetime occupation (Figure 21).
+Nevertheless, 49 percent of retired households owning traditional IRAs in mid-2019 did not take withdrawals in tax year 2018.